2020 student application pack (PDF, 567KB)

-> This year the winners of the Premier’s Anzac Prize took part in a very memorable tour as they had the honour to attend the 2018 Centenary Anzac Day Service at Villers-Bretonneux, France.
-In addition, one of this year’s winners received the very special honour to lay a wreath on behalf of the people of Queensland and the Premier during the official wreath laying ceremony.
+The winners of the 2018 Premier's Anzac Prize took part in a very memorable tour, attending the Centenary Anzac Day Service at Villers-Bretonneux, France.
+One of the winners also had the special honour of laying a wreath on behalf of the people of Queensland and the Premier during the official ceremony.

-> What an adventure we have had!
+What an adventure we have had!
 Who would have thought that eight students from all corners of Queensland, could be lucky enough to be gifted with such an incredible experience!

 Winners of the 2016 Premier's Anzac Prize speak about their experiences on tour in Turkey and France.

 The lead chaperone and winning students of The Premier's Anzac Prize relive the experience of being at Gallipoli on Anzac Day.